+Yes, you can get a DUI on private property in the state of California.
 Driving under the influence of drugs or alcohol is illegal in California, whether or not the motorist is on public or private property.
-DUI laws in the state have evolved over time to prohibit drivers from operating a vehicle while impaired in any location.

-What Is Considered Private Property in California?
+What is Considered Private Property in California?

 - Parking garages